 Questions related to XLR8 may be directed to Cameron Earlywine.

 The NAAE Early Career Elements program was developed to assist with early career teacher retention and wellbeing.
 The format of this program is based similarly to NAAE Teachers Turn the Key program.
 Teachers Turn the Key is one of NAAE's oldest and long-standing programs.
 This program seeks to engage professionals in exploration of their purpose, passion, and professionalism.
 This cohort experience invites agriculture teachers who are in their 1st-5th year of teaching agriculture.
-Participants will leave with a deeper understanding of their purpose, tools to make life as an agriculture teacher easier, and a support system of colleagues that will continue to encourage participants long after the program concludes State/Regional programs will utilize trained NAAE facilitators to deliver reflective and impactful professional development activities.
+Participants will leave with a deeper understanding of their purpose, tools to make life as an agriculture teacher easier, and a support system of colleagues that will continue to encourage participants long after the program concludes State programs will be facilitated by trained NAAE presenters to deliver reflective and impactful professional development activities.

 Objectives of Program